Type: input configuration parameter

 $AllowedSender <type>, ip[/bits], ip[/bits]

-“$AllowedSender” is the directive - it must be written exactly as shown and the $ must start at the first column of the line. “<type>” is either “UDP” or “TCP” (or “GSS”, if this is enabled during compilation).
+“$AllowedSender” is the parameter - it must be written exactly as shown and the $ must start at the first column of the line. “<type>” is either “UDP” or “TCP” (or “GSS”, if this is enabled during compilation).
 It must immediately be followed by the comma, else you will receive an error message. “ip[/bits]” is a machine or network ip address as in “192.0.2.0/24” or “127.0.0.1”.
 If the “/bits” part is omitted, a single host is assumed (32 bits or mask 255.255.255.255). “/0” is not allowed, because that would match any sending system.
-If you intend to do that, just remove all $AllowedSender directives.
+If you intend to do that, just remove all $AllowedSender parameters.
 If more than 32 bits are requested with IPv4, they are adjusted to 32.
 For IPv6, the limit is 128 for obvious reasons.
 Hostnames, with and without wildcards, may also be provided.
 If so, the result of revers DNS resolution is used for filtering.
 Multiple allowed senders can be specified in a comma-delimited list.
 Also, multiple $AllowedSender lines can be given.
 They are all combined into one UDP and one TCP list.
 Performance-wise, it is good to specify those allowed senders with high traffic volume before those with lower volume.
 As soon as a match is found, no further evaluation is necessary and so you can save CPU cycles.

 Rsyslogd handles allowed sender detection very early in the code, nearly as the first action after receiving a message.
 This keeps the access to potential vulnerable code in rsyslog at a minimum.
 However, it is still a good idea to impose allowed sender limitations via firewalling.